AY2526S1-CS2103T-T15-4/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 1b.
-Wi-find is unable to read due to lack of permission.
+Wi-Find is unable to read due to lack of permission.

     * 1b1.
 Wi-Find requests permission to read/write.